nuitrcs/databases_workshop/sql/part2.md

 # Views

-A view is a virtual table that has the results of a query in it.
+A view is a virtual table that has the results of a query in it (a result set).
 You give it a name like you would a table, and you can use it like a table.
 It's useful when you have common views of the data that you need to access often.
 It's a way to save common queries, particularly ones that are long or complicated.

 We can list views with